Hiking Flatiron at the Superstition Mountains - Insider Info

 “I did the hike with a large group.
 It was a lot of fun for us to finish together and talk about the challenging aspects of the hike that we’d all just overcome.
 The views at the top were amazing.” ~ Mandi Pokorney

-What advice would you give someone planning to hike Flatiron?
+What advice would you give someone planning their next adventure to hike Flatiron?

 “The best advice I would give is to bring plenty of water and a walking stick and know where you are going.
 All Trails is a free app that has wonderful trails for Lost Dutchman and the Superstition Mountains.
 Wear good hiking shoes as the terrain is rocky and rough.” ~Rita Meis